MicrosoftDocs/ai-builder/ai-builder-docs/object-detector-component-in-powerapps.md

     - **TagId** The id of the object detected.
     - **TagName** The name of the object detected.

->[!NOTE]
+    > [!NOTE]
-> These properties changed recently; if you are not seeing these properties in your app, you will have to manually update the property names.
-[More information](powerapps-controls-2020wave1)
+    > Some of these property names changed with the April 2020 updates.
+If you are not seeing these properties in your app, you will have to manually update the property names.
+More information: [Property name changes in AI Builder components for canvas apps](use-in-powerapps-overview.md#property-name-changes-in-ai-builder-components-for-canvas-apps)

 ### Additional properties
  - **Text**: Text that appears on the button that activates the object detector.
- - **ImageDisplayed** (“Show image” in the properties panel): Whether or not the component displays the image.
+ - **ImageDisplayed** ("Show image" in the properties panel): Whether or not the component displays the image.
  - **DisplayMode**:
     - **Edit**: Allows user input.
     - **View**: Only displays data.